lliutianc/lliutianc.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in [ECE@Purdue University](https://engineering.purdue.edu/ECE) under the supervision of Prof. [Jing Gao](https://engineering.purdue.edu/~jinggao/).
 Before coming to Purdue, I spent two wonderful years at [University of Michigan](https://nextprof.engin.umich.edu/nextprof-nexus/) to acquire my MS degree in Statistics.
 Prior to that, I got my BS degree from [Xiamen University](https://en.xmu.edu.cn/main.htm).

+Starting from 26 Fall, I will be joining University of Tennessee as a tenure-track assistant professor.
+I am seeking students for Ph.D. in 27 Spring/Fall or research interns.
+Please email me with your CV and brief descriptions of your preferred research topics to [tliu43@utk.edu](mailto:tliu43@utk.edu) if you are interested.
+Kindly mark the subject with [PhD/Research Intern Application].

 <!-- I am interested in building helpful and reliable AI/ML.
 My current research mainly focuses on building knowledgeable LLMs in efficiency.
 To this end, I have developed tools to conduct precise and generalizable knowledge update for LLMs.
 I am also interested in algorithmic fairness and AI safety.  -->

 My research goal is to develop principled methods for building knowledgeable and efficient machine learning models.
 My work is primarily focused on the following pillars: